frenchja/Creek/README.md

 I haven't directly installed the prerequisites under Linux yet, but I'm sure most can be found using `apt-cache search` or `yum search`, depending on whether you're using Ubuntu or Fedora, respectively.

 ## Configuration
-First, set the password on line 72 to match whatever is in your icecast.xml file.
-Second, you may want to edit the website on line 70 to match your own.
+First, set the password to match whatever is in your icecast.xml file.
+Second, you may want to edit the website to match your own.

 ## Installation
 ```bash